MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 1. **Final Confrontation with the Disciple**:

     - **Climactic Showdown**: The party confronts the disciple of [[Emmyth Eildan]].
 The disciple might be using a dark artifact or magical ritual to enforce his will.
 The party must stop him before his final move.
-    - **Revelation**: The disciple reveals the true scope of Emmyth’s plans and his role in manipulating the factions.
+    - **Revelation**: The disciple reveals the true scope of [[Emmyth Eildan|Emmyth]]’s plans and his role in manipulating the factions.
 He might even reveal that he is a tool in a much larger plan that will unfold 200 years later.
 2. **[[Semper]]’s Future**:

     - **Decision**: The party must decide whether to allow the factions to reform or whether to completely dismantle the power structures in [[Semper]], ensuring that a new order emerges.
     - **Aftermath**: Depending on the party’s actions, [[Semper]] may be a city on the verge of peace, or it could be on the edge of civil war.
 Some factions may rise to power while others fall.
 3. **End of Act**:

     - The party will have dealt with the immediate crisis in [[Semper]], but the repercussions of their decisions will ripple out across the city and its people.
-They may have set the stage for future conflicts, possibly even paving the way for Emmyth’s larger plan to come to fruition in the distant future.
+They may have set the stage for future conflicts, possibly even paving the way for [[Emmyth Eildan|Emmyth]]’s larger plan to come to fruition in the distant future.

 ---